2023 Call for Papers to Students and Professors

 The Review focuses on the interdisciplinary nature of real estate, blending informative articles on real estate practice with application-based academic research.
 The Review covers a broad range of issues from the various real estate disciplines including design, business economics, engineering, finance, law, planning, development, marketing, and property management.

-If interested, please send an email to Daniel Wright (email@example.com) that includes the proposed topic and a brief description of issues the article will explore.
+If interested, please send an email to the Executive Editors at email@example.com that includes the proposed topic and a brief description of issues the article will explore.

 The Cornell Real Estate Review is a student-managed publication charged with advancing key issues confronting the real estate industry.
 The Review welcomes well-researched, current articles from professors, practitioners, and students.
 Submissions accepted for publication will be published online as soon as editorially practicable.